 |AP Credit Accepted||√|

 |IB Credits Accepted||Unknown|

 |Summer Classes Available||√|

 Reminder: College of the Siskiyous may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 College of the Siskiyous has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, College of the Siskiyous students have several choices to make.
-Scroll down to see a full list of majors offered at College of the Siskiyous below.
+Scroll down to the bottom of this page to see a full list of majors offered at College of the Siskiyous.

-College of the Siskiyous does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 College of the Siskiyous does not require an internship for all students, but does require an internship for students in some majors.

 College of the Siskiyous does not have any ROTC programs.